ArmandSyah/Clan-Battle-Comp-Collector/README.md

 - [ ] Experiment with different fonts to find something more visually appealing
 - [ ] Put some strict limits on the inputs of various places
 - [ ] Add help tooltips
+- [ ] Fix UI issues that showed up on mobile resolutions
 - [ ] DRY up code

 ## Requirements